You are here

 School Code Considerations

-Authorizing districts will need to acquire a new school code from DPI and will typically share it with their partnering school districts.
-Resident/partnering districts will need to add the charter school to their SIS as an option in which to place students.
+Authorizing districts will need to acquire a new school code from DPI for any newly established charter school and an iteration of the school code will be assigned to each of their partnering districts.
+Partnering districts will need to add the charter school to their SIS as an option in which to place students.
 The creation of a new school or adding schools to your SIS may require support hours from your vendor.
 It will also require the work of your local administrator to enter the school information and transfer the students.

 Below is a list of what fields the schools need to enter into the SIS: